 Ecuador in 3-4 days

 If you're in Ecuador on a short visit, then you can still see a lot in a long weekend due to the country's compact geography.
-Begin by exploring Quito's historic Old Town and visit the Equator at Mitad del Mundo just north of the city.
+Begin by exploring Quito's historic Old Town and visit the equator at Mitad del Mundo just north of the city.

-There are also many interesting day trips within two hours of Quito—the indigenous market of Otavalo is a haven for shoppers, and the cloud forest town of Mindo is excellent for birdwatching and zip-lining.
-If you're seeking an adrenaline fix in the mountains, you can enjoy a Multi-Adventure in the Ecuadorian Highlands including horse-riding, trekking and climbing.
+There are also many interesting day trips within two hours of Quito—the Indigenous market of Otavalo is a haven for shoppers, and the cloud forest town of Mindo is excellent for bird-watching and ziplining.
+If you're seeking an adrenaline fix in the mountains, you can enjoy a Multi-Adventure in the Ecuadorian Highlands, including horse-riding, trekking, and climbing.

 Ecuador in 5-7 days

-Combine a day of sightseeing in Quito with a trip to the Galapagos.
+Combine a day of sightseeing in Quito with a trip to the Galápagos.
 Fly from Quito via Guayaquil to Santa Cruz island and choose from a cruise or land-based itinerary to see the geological and wildlife highlights of one of the world's top destinations for nature lovers.

-If you want to see more of the highlands, then spend a week exploring the region near to Quito.
+If you want to see more of the highlands, then spend a week exploring the region near Quito.
 In addition to Otavalo's market and Mindo's cloud forest to the north, head south through the Avenue of the Volcanoes.
-Explore the stunning scenery of Cotopaxi National Park and the shimmering waters of extinct volcanic Lake Quilotoa.
+Explore the stunning scenery of Cotopaxi National Park and the shimmering waters of the extinct volcanic Lake Quilotoa.
 Spend a day relaxing after your hikes in the thermal baths of Baños.

 Ecuador in 9-12 days

-Further south is another expat enclave with a more alternative vibe—Vilcabamba.
-Known as the Valley of Longevity, it is a center for holistic therapies and healthy living.
-Go horse riding in the surrounding hills and explore Podocarpus National Park, which drops down towards the jungle.
+Farther south is another expat enclave with a more alternative vibe—Vilcabamba.
+Known as the "Valley of Longevity," it's a center for holistic therapies and healthy living.
+Go horse riding in the surrounding hills and explore Podocarpus National Park, which drops down toward the jungle.

-Ecuador in 14 days
+Ecuador in 2 Weeks

 An interesting alternative to the highlands is to explore Ecuador's coastline.
 A haven for surfers and sun worshippers, it can bring welcome respite after treks in the jungle and mountains.
-Begin in the tropical city of Guayaquil where you can explore the waterfront and regenerated artistic districts.
-Then work your way up the coast where you will find resorts to suit every taste—from the high-class party town of Salinas to the hippy surfer hub Montañita.
+Begin in the tropical city of Guayaquil, where you can explore the waterfront and revitalized artistic districts.
+Then work your way up the coast, where you'll find resorts to suit every taste—from the high-class party town of Salinas to the hippy surfer hub Montañita.